FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 == Dirac delta  function

-The Dirac delta  function (or distribution), also known as the unit impulse, is a generalized function on the real numbers, whose value is zero everywhere except at zero, and whose integral over the entire real line is equal to one:
+The Dirac delta  function (or distribution) is a generalized function on the real numbers, whose value is zero everywhere except at zero, and whose integral over the entire real line is equal to one:
 $
   delta(t) = cases(
     +infinity quad & "if" t = 0 thin ",",